Available for South African cellular network

 What to do if asked to STOP

 SMSs sent to your customer database is cost-effective way of promoting repeat business.
 However there are some who find unsolicited SMS' to be annoying and will usually inform you by replying to the SMS with the word 'STOP' or a message to that effect.
 If you ignore such requests then the next time the request to stop may be much less polite.
-Here is what to do if you receive a message asking to be deleted from your cellphone number list:

 Important hint for JSK users